jvde-github/AIS-catcher/README.md

 ![image](https://github.com/user-attachments/assets/52252f59-5bbb-4bb6-b728-a769a0860b73)

+#### Local Webviewer

-The web viewer configuration can be found under Output > Web Viewer.
+The local web viewer configuration can be found under Output > Web Viewer.
 Here, you should activate the viewer and enter your station details, including a name and your geographical coordinates.

 ![Web Viewer Settings](https://github.com/user-attachments/assets/c6fc1a5f-c47d-41b2-96b1-82308eea2b14)

+This local webviewer is available from your Raspberry device (e.g. in this example at port 8100, hence can be accessed with `http://zerowh:8100` in the browser) and not by default accessible outside the local network.
+Some users share their webviewer externally, see [https://aiscatcher.org/dashboards](here) for some examples.
+The station page that you feed to aiscatcher.org with a sharing key is visible for the outside world.

 ### Device Settings

 Specific device settings for your SDR or other input device can be set in the Devices section.
+Currently there are tabs to configure the RTL-SDR, AirSpy HF+ and input via TCP.

 ### Service Control